 - A description of your organization's qualifications to use the GC/CM contracting procedure. - a.
 SPS has used GC/CM procurement on several projects as listed in Attachment B. - b.
 Within the organization the Director, three Senior Project Managers (Sr. PM), and three Project Managers (PM), are very seasoned and have experience in GC/CM procurement and construction methods. - c.
-SPS utilizes an eleven-member Building Excellence/Building Technology & Academics Oversight Committee which meets monthly to review major issues and make recommendations to the District concerning best practices.
+The architect, still to be selected, will have also participated on several GC/CM projects. - d.
+SPS utilizes an eleven-member Building Excellence/Building Technology & Academics (BEX/BTA) Oversight Committee which meets monthly to review major issues and make recommendations to the District concerning best practices.
 The committee currently includes members who have strong experience in alternative public works contracting and delivery including GC/CM and supports the use of GC/CM delivery method for this project. - A Project organizational chart, showing all existing or planned staff and consultant roles.
 Note: The organizational chart must show the level of involvement and main responsibilities anticipated for each position throughout the project (for example, full-time project manager).
 If acronyms are used, a key should be provided.
 (See Example on Project Organizational Chart)